barter-rs/barter-data-rs/README.md

 Barter-Data is a high-performance WebSocket integration library for streaming public market data from leading cryptocurrency exchanges.
 It presents an easy-to-use and extensible set of interfaces that can deliver normalised exchange data in real-time.

-From a user perspective, it's major component is the `StreamBuilder` structures that assists in initialising an arbitrary number of exchange `MarketStream`s using input `Subscription`s.
+From a user perspective, the major component is the `StreamBuilder` structures that assists in initialising an arbitrary number of exchange `MarketStream`s using input `Subscription`s.
 Simply build your dream set of `MarketStreams` and `Barter-Data` will do the rest!